 Sideboards and buffet tables can take space and careful consideration should be given on the size of the table.
 An ideal way to find what size will be best for a room is to stack some storage boxes or cardboard boxes and measure the length and the depth.
 It is ideal to leave a space anywhere between 30-60cm between the sideboard and other furniture to leave enough space for people to move around in the room.

 These are some Pinterest boards that have a variety of sideboards and buffets, if you are not sure what style fits in a room this should give some inspiration to get started.
 Pinterest - Nordic Design Sideboards Pinterest - Kasera Sideboards Collection Pinterest - FFE Sideboards Sideboards

 The cost of buying a sideboard or buffet table can vary but, on average, it will be in the range of £200 to £600.
 The price can vary significantly based on the material, design, and the size of the table.

 Both sideboards and buffets serve a similar purpose with the subtle difference in the size of the legs and the use of the tabletop based on the room it is used.
 They both are practical and functional furniture available in different styles and colours.

-To summarise the comparison both buffet table and sideboards are almost identical but with subtle differences.
-If you are shopping for one or the other it will be worth searching for using both names to find more choices.
+To summarise the comparison both buffet table and sideboards are almost identical but with subtle differences, but the purpose of the unit is to furnish specific areas like the hallway it will be worth considering specialised storage like hallway units If you are shopping for one or the other it will be worth searching for using both names to find more choices.
 They will occupy space in a room so measuring the space is important before buying a sideboard along with choosing the right style.